Warning: this review contains major spoilers for “We are the Ants”. And mentions themes that may upset some readers.

 And then there is Marcus.

 Good God.
 Out of all the bullies in young adult novels I’ve read, Marcus McCoy is by far the most despicable, parasitic, egotistical, hypocritical, insufferable character I have seen.
 At first you assume he’s the average popular rich kid who doesn’t understand suffering, but then you see how he used Henry’s grieving loss to have a secret relationship with him, and the emotional turmoil that scars him.
 And when Henry realizes this early on, he goes out of his way to hurt, maim and humiliate ‘Space Boy’ in the most disgusting, verbally and physically abusive ways possible.
 All because Henry is refusing his lecherous advances.
-He even goes beyond his Moral Event Horizon and attempts to rape Henry near the book’s end.
+He even goes beyond his Moral Event Horizon and attempts to sexually assault Henry near the book’s end.

 I know I wanted to see him earn his comeuppance when he told him this: “I’m not surprised Jesse hanged himself.
 I’m just surprised he didn’t do it sooner.”
 Wow, bullying is one thing but to say THAT to the guy you’re trying to use for sex?